jruels/adv-azure-classpage/labs/04-aad-web-auth/index.md

 Open browser to `http://localhost:3000`

+* Click **Login**
+* You will be redirected to an Azure login page.
+Log in with the credentials from the spreadsheet.
+* Authorize the app
+* You will be returned to the frontend node app.
+* Click **Call Secure API**
-Login → Call API → You should see the JSON response from the protected API!
+* You should see the JSON response from the protected API.

 ---